keto-food-cheat-sheet-meal-prep

 Access the "Metabolic Reset" Protocol.
 A specialized system designed for women over 30 who are ready for a high-performance architectural blueprint.
 One ritual.
 Zero compromise.

-Yes for most recipes — breast works well in the Tuscan, stir fry, and lettuce wrap recipes where it is sliced or shredded.
+START THE FREE PROTOCOLYes for most recipes — breast works well in the Tuscan, stir fry, and lettuce wrap recipes where it is sliced or shredded.
 For the cast iron and sheet pan recipes, thighs are strongly recommended because the higher fat content prevents drying out at high heat.
 If using breast in the cast iron recipe, reduce cook time by 3 to 4 minutes per side and watch the internal temperature carefully — overcooked breast is one of the most common reasons keto chicken recipes fail to get family approval.

 The three best batch-cook candidates are the sheet pan chicken, the slow cooker lemon caper chicken, and the stir fry.
 All three reheat well and hold in the fridge for 4 days.
 Cook two of these on Sunday and the weeknight cooking load drops to reheating plus a fresh vegetable side.
 The buffalo lettuce wraps are best assembled fresh — cook and shred the chicken on Sunday and store the filling separately from the lettuce.